mk4528/DL_Final-Project/README.md

 - Optimization methods: SGD/Adagrad/Adadelta/RMSprop/Adam/Nadam
 - Epochs: 10, 20, 30, 50, 75, 100, 200
 - Dropout probabilities: 0.01, 0.05, 0.1, 0.2, 0.5
- - by changing Dropout probabilities, we investigate how the uncertainty due to model misspecification behaves for models with different regularization (dropout probability)
+ - by changing Dropout probabilities, we investigate how the model uncertainty behaves for models with different regularization (dropout probability)
 - Models: feed forward NN models and LSTM

 ## Optimization methods and Epochs